ptlis/diff-parser/README.md

 #### Changeset

-The Changeset class provides a single method to retrieve a list of files that have changed:
+From a Changeset you get an array of files that have changed:

 ```php
 $files = $changeset->files;  // Array of ptlis\DiffParser\File instances.